saurabhjrane/Java_Test/README.md

 # Java_Test
-To test a string using command prompt run following commands

-Logic:
-javac StringProblems.java

-Unit Test:
-javac StringProblemsTest.java
+Download the scr file for Github, and import project into ur IDE.
+To run this program use following command using command prompt

+java StringProblems

+For Unit Test the class name is StringProblemsTest